Sonos soundbars are an excellent option for getting better audio from your TV.

 If you only watch broadcast TV – over-the-air or through a cable TV box – you will most likely get stereo PCM or Dolby Digital 2.0/5.1.

-The same with streaming services like Amazon Prime, Netflix and Disney Plus.
-These all use Dolby Digital or Dolby Digital Plus audio.
+The same with streaming services like Amazon Prime, Netflix and Disney Plus, which all use Dolby Digital or Dolby Digital Plus audio and work flawlessly with any Sonos speaker.

 The problem comes if you are the proud owner of a Sonos soundbar – and an extensive collection of DVD and Blu-ray discs.